-Your doctor may recommend that you see an eye care professional, as this disease can affect the eyes without causing symptoms.
+Your doctor may recommend that you see an optometrist or ophthalmologist because this disease can affect your eyes without causing immediate symptoms.

-The outlook for sarcoidosis is positive.
+The outlook is generally good for people with sarcoidosis.
 Many people live relatively healthy, active lives.
-Symptoms often improve with or without treatment in about three years.
+Symptoms often improve with or without treatment in about 2 years.